Packaged bee results and Queenless Hive with laying workers

 NOW: 3 questions: What are my options with the laying queens in a queenless hive?
 My cousin in Maine say only hope is to take the frames from that hive at least 40 feet away and shake all the bees off, and that they will be absorbed by the other hives.
 Also, would you normally expect the seller of the packages to have any obligation to replace or refund?
 Is it possible, although it seems unlikely, that the queen from hive 4 moved over to hive 3?
 All hives are in a row with about one foot space between, and all facing easterly.

-Peter Hadeka replied the topic: Packaged bee results and Queenless Hive with laying workers
+Replied by Peter Hadeka on topic Packaged bee results and Queenless Hive with laying workers

 Hello, first of all, depending on how reputable the seller was, perhaps they will supply a new Queen.
 However purchased on May 11 they may balk.
 Really depends on who you got them from.